On this page

 You can decide to withdraw up to 85% of your excess concessional contributions to help pay the tax, or you can leave the excess contribution in your super account and pay the income tax bill from money outside the super system.
 If you leave the excess contributions in your super account, they will be counted towards your annual non-concessional contributions cap.

 When you exceed your concessional contributions cap and have to pay tax, the ATO recognises you have already paid 15% tax on the contributions and gives you a tax offset.

 The ATO issues you with an excess concessional contributions (ECC) determination and advises you what actions you can take.
 You also receive an income tax Notice of Assessment.

 You also need to keep an eye on your annual non-concessional contributions.
-All the non-concessional contributions made to all of your super accounts count towards the cap and include:
+All the non-concessional contributions made to all your super accounts count towards the annual cap and include:

 - Personal non-concessional contributions

 - Contributions your spouse makes to your super fund